Weights Adaptation Optimization of Heterogeneous Epidemic Spreading Networks: A Constrained Cooperative Coevolution Strategy: Model Description and Problem formulation

 \subsection{Heterogeneous Weighted SIS-based Network Model}

 In the heterogeneous weighted SIS-based network, all nodes can be classified into two possible states according to their health status, that is, susceptible and infected.
 Susceptible individuals can be infected by infected individuals through the links between them and in state $X_i(t)=1$.
 Meanwhile, infected individuals can be cured and become susceptible again and in state $X_i(t)=0$.
-To be more specific, every node $i$ at time $t$ is infected with probability Pr$[X_i(t)=1]$ and susceptible with probability Pr$[X_i(t)=1]$.
-At each time $t$, a node can only be in either of these two states, thus Pr$[X_i(t)=1]+$Pr$[X_i(t)=0]=1$.
+To be more specific, every node $i$ at time $t$ is infected with probability Pr$[X_i(t)=1]$ and susceptible with probability Pr$[X_i(t)=0]$.
+At each time $t$, a node can only be in either of these two states, thus Pr$[X_i(t)=1]+$Pr$[X_i(t)=0]=1$. {The state for each individual at time $t$ is independent.}

-Then the following heterogeneous weighted SIS-based network model is obtained from the N-intertwined mean-field approximation (NIMFA)~\cite{van2009virus,devriendt2017unified,hu2018individual}: